Click any question below to display the corresponding answer.

 Is there on-campus housing for upper-class students?

 We do have a limited number of beds for those who would like to stay on campus past their sophomore year, though we do not have enough housing to accommodate all of our juniors and seniors.
 These students can enter the lottery process for housing, which takes place in the spring.
-Please note that Bushnell and P2 are designated for upper-class student housing
+Please note that P2 is designated solely for upper-class student housing.

 What types of measures are taken to protect students' safety?

 The safety of our residents is our highest priority.
 All residential buildings are locked 24 hours a day.
 Campus Safety officers perform rounds around the campus living areas regularly, and Resident Assistants conduct rounds three to four times a night to make sure the doors are secured and to check on the activity level in the building.
-Each residential area is supervised by a Residence Director, who is a full-time, live-in professional able to respond to emergencies if they occur.
+Each residential area is supervised by an Area Coordinator (AC) or Residence Director (RD), who are full-time, live-in professionals able to respond to emergencies if they occur.

-In addition, each night a Residence Director is "on-call" to respond to concerns as they arise.
+In addition, each night an AC or RD is "on-call" to respond to concerns as they arise.
 An escort service is provided by the Office of Campus Safety to accompany students when they travel from one point on campus to another during the evening hours.
 Please keep in mind, however, that no matter how many safety systems are in place, they are only as effective as the people who use them.
 If students walk alone instead of using an escort, prop doors for friends or delivery people, or give out room door combinations, the opportunity for criminal harm to come to innocent people or

 I understand that the halls have a lot of bunkbeds and lofts.
 What if I've never slept in one of those before?